 Marion attorney John R. Patchett has filed a second federal class action lawsuit alleging his client and others were wronged when a merchant printed the last four digits and expiration dates of credit cards on receipts.
-Whether defendants printed prohibited information on credit card or debit card receipts in violation of FACTA;

 The new suit is a proposed national class action.

 Filed Oct.
 9 in the Southern District of Illinois, the suit claims Trees N Trends -- located at 1953 West Highway 50 in Fairview Heights -- violated the Fair and Accurate Credit Transaction Act (FACTA) when it conducted business with Williamson County resident Stephen Woods on Sept.
 12.

 Patchett filed a similar suit against Expedia, Inc. in July.
 In that one Williamson County resident Natalie Sutton proposes to lead the class.
 The suit seeks punitive and statutory damages, as well as attorneys' fees, costs and a permanent injunction enjoining Expedia, doing business as Hotels.com, from engaging in conduct that violates FACTA.

 The statute was passed in 2003 and provides that anyone accepting credit or debit cards may not print more than the last five digits of the card number or the expiration date upon any receipt provided to the cardholder at the point of sale or transaction.

 Credit card machines (devices) put into use after Jan.
 1, 2005, required immediate compliance with FACTA.
 Machines in use before Jan.
 1, 2005, were required to be in compliance by Dec.
 4, 2006.